iamricard/coursework-db/src/report/01-introduction.md

 ## Tasks

-We will download and load CSV files containing data for registered chemicals, practices, prescriptions and patients over the specified time periods.
+We will download and load CSV files containing data for registered chemicals, practices, prescriptions, and patients over the specified time periods.

 The analysis will cover: